ddrscott/sql_probe/client/README.md

     > yarn build
     > cd "where your rails app using sql_probe"
-    > bundle exec rails s -p 3002
+    > bundle exec rails server

-In a browser go to http://localhost:3002/sql_probe/live
+In a browser go to http://localhost:3000/sql_probe/live